 - Recycle Zone – an area to learn and participate in recycling and composting activities.

-Other areas on the festival grounds are the Jump Zone, Slide Zone, DiverCity Zone (where you can try on a turban), and an Airshow Zone (where you can make paper planes).
-There are also pony rides and various locations for arts and crafts for kids.
+Other areas on the festival grounds in past years have been the Jump Zone, Slide Zone, DiverCity Zone (where you can try on a turban), and an Airshow Zone (where you can make paper planes).
+There are also usually pony rides and various locations for arts and crafts for kids.

 In addition to the above festival activities, the Canada Day celebrations at Abbotsford Exhibition Park feature free outdoor cultural entertainment in the afternoon and concerts in the evening.

-Below is a list of the entertainers and groups that are performing on the Community Stage in 2019 in the afternoon:
+Below is a list of the entertainers and groups that performed on the Community Stage last year in the afternoon.
+We expect 2021 details to be similar.

 - 1:25 pm – Gurmat Centre Gatka